-The building and site have not yielded any information regarding prehistory or history.
+The garage has not yielded any information regarding prehistory or history.
 Based on the review of the criteria above as it relates to the demolition of the structure, the structure is not historically significant, and approval of the proposed project will not cause a substantial adverse change in the significance of a historical resource as defined in §15064.5.

 - b) No Impact.
-The building and site have not yielded any information regarding prehistory or history.
+The structure has not yielded any information regarding prehistory or history.
 The building will not likely yield information about the past.
 Therefore, approval of the proposed project will not cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5. - c) No Impact.
 The proposed project will not directly or indirectly destroy a unique paleontological resource or site or unique geologic feature as ground disturbance is not proposed. - d) No Impact.
 The proposed project will not disturb any human remains, including those interred outside of formal cemeteries.

-Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact to notontial

-VI.
-GEOLOGY & SOILS.

-Would the project:

-- a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury or death involving: - Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology, Special Publication 42. - ii) Strong seismic ground shaking? - iii) Seismic-related ground failure, including liquefaction? - iv) Landslides? - b) Result in substantial soil erosion or the loss of topsoil? - c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? - d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property? - e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater?
+Issues: VI.
+GEOLOGY &amp; SOILS.
+Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact buld the project: Expose people or structures to potential substantial adverse effects, including the risk of loss, injury or death involving: Rupture of a known earthquake fault, as delineated on the most recent Alquist- Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to Division of Mines and Geology, Special Publication 42. ii) Strong seismic ground shaking? iii) Seismic-related ground failure, including liquefaction? iv) Landslides? √ b) Result in substantial soil erosion or the loss of topsoil? c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse?